Functions#

 mask – The mask indicate which flags bits must match for comparisons

-- value_set_fraction(value: Value, numerator: int, denominator: int) None #
+- value_set_fraction(value: Value, numerator: int, denominator: int) None#

 Sets

-.
+valueto the fraction specified bynumeratoroverdenominator.
 The fraction gets reduced to the smallest numerator and denominator, and if necessary the sign is moved to the numerator.- Parameters:

 value – a GValue initialized to

-numerator – the numerator of the fraction
+GST_TYPE_FRACTIONnumerator – the numerator of the fraction

 denominator – the denominator of the fraction

-- value_set_fraction_range(value: Value, start: Value, end: Value) None #
+- value_set_fraction_range(value: Value, start: Value, end: Value) None#

 Sets

-to the range specified bystart
+valueto the range specified bystartandend.- Parameters:

 value – a GValue initialized to GST_TYPE_FRACTION_RANGE